LibreOffice/core/solenv/maven/README.md

 == Publish the LibreOffice artifacts to local Maven repository

-Execute this command to install LibreOffice API to local Maven repository:
+Execute this command to install LibreOffice API to your local Maven repository.
+For troubleshooting, the environment variable `VERBOSE` can be set:

 ----
-  buck build api_install
+  VERBOSE=1 buck build api_install
 ----

 Once executed, he local Maven respoitory contains the LibreOffice API